gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ---

-[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the goal that we would submit to His leadership in our lives.
+[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the goal that we would submit to his leadership in our lives.
 What does this submission look like?
 In the Gospels, there are twelve people whom Christ **directly, explicitly praises** for their faith.
 Just as Jesus calls the [Twelve